Introduction

 With the above prerequisites met, you may create a Time Series chart with multiple data sources by following these steps:

-- Click Create > Charts > Chart.
+- Click Create > Charts > Visualization > Time Series > Time Series with Dynamic Window.

 Next